UniMath/agda-unimath/src/foundation/asymptotical-dependent-sequences.lagda.md

     H k (transitive-leq-ℕ i j k K I)
 ```

-### A dependent sequence thats asymptotically has an asymptotical modulus is asymptotical
+### A dependent sequence that asymptotically has an asymptotical modulus is asymptotical

 ```agda
 module _